Solvency II Association | Online Training and Certification

 Become a Certified Solvency ii Professional (CSiiP)

 We will send the program up to 24 hours after the payment.
-Please remember to check the spam folder of your email client too, as emails with attachments are often landed in the spam folder.
+Please remember to check your spam or junk folder, as emails with attachments may occasionally be filtered there.

-You have the option to ask for a full refund up to 60 days after the payment.
-If you do not want one of our programs or services for any reason, all you must do is to send us an email, and we will refund the payment, no questions asked.
+You are entitled to a full refund within 60 days of your payment.
+If you decide not to proceed with any of our programs or services for any reason, simply send us an email — we’ll process your refund with no questions asked.

-Your payment will be received by our strategic partner and service provider, Cyber Risk GmbH (Dammstrasse 16, 8810 Horgen, Switzerland, Handelsregister des Kantons Zürich, Firmennummer: CHE-244.099.341).
-Cyber Risk GmbH may also send certificates to all members.
+Payments are processed by our strategic partner and service provider, Cyber Risk GmbH (Dammstrasse 16, 8810 Horgen, Switzerland, registered in the Commercial Register of the Canton of Zürich, Company Number: CHE-244.099.341).

-The all-inclusive cost is $297.
+The all-inclusive price is $297 (one time fee).
 There is no additional cost, now or in the future, for this program.

 First option: You can purchase the Certified Solvency ii Professional (CSiiP) program with VISA, MASTERCARD, AMEX, Apple Pay, Google Pay etc.

-Purchase here the Certified Solvency ii Professional (CSiiP) program with VISA, MASTERCARD, AMEX, Apple Pay, Google Pay etc.
+Purchase here the Certified Solvency II Professional (CSiiP) program with VISA, MASTERCARD, AMEX, Apple Pay, Google Pay etc.

 Second option: QR code payment.